- Which vendor should you buy your SSL certificate from?

-Can we provide you with more than 1 certificate?
+Can you provide Marketo with more than one certificate?

-No, unfortunately this is not technically possible in our server architecture.
+No, this is not technically possible in our server architecture.
 If you need to secure multiple domains, please provide us with a wildcard certificate for multiple subdomains (*.company.com) or a SAN Certificate (also called UCC certificate).
-With a SAN certificate you can include multiple domains in a single certificate (they need to be full domains, wildcards can’t be used).
+With a SAN certificate you can include multiple domains in a single certificate.
+(They need to be full domains, wildcards can’t be used.)

-Do secure landing pages affect the CNAME for our branded tracking links?
+Do secure landing pages affect the CNAME for your branded tracking links?

 No, the CNAME entry for branded tracking links remains unchanged.

-Do I need always need a Private Key?
+Do you need always need a Private Key?